A Highly Interactive Training Course On

 By the end of this training course, participants will be able to:

-• Understand the origin and behavior of NORM in upstream and downstream oil & gas processes
+• Understand the formation and properties of NORM and associated radiological hazards.

 Who is this Training Course for?